 About the OnRamp Fellowship

 Why?
 Many leave to raise children or manage other family obligations.
-Others just aren’t a good fit for type of work they chose early in their careers.
+Others just aren’t a good fit for the type of work they chose early in their careers.

-One solution is the OnRamp Fellowship.
+One solution is the OnRamp Fellowship, powered by Diversity Lab.

 The Fellowship is a re-entry platform that matches experienced lawyers returning to the workforce with top organizations for one-year paid positions.
 This unique experiential learning program gives returning lawyers—many of whom left the workforce for a period of time to raise children—an opportunity to demonstrate their value in the marketplace while also increasing their experience, skills, and contacts.

 The Fellowship initially launched with four law firms in January 2014.
 Due to the success of the pilot program, the Fellowship has expanded to include more than 30 of the world’s top law firms and legal departments.

 In 2021, Diversity Lab introduced OnRamp 200—the newest iteration of the Fellowship.
 Through this collective legal industry movement, Diversity Lab will work with legal organizations to bring 200 women lawyers back into the legal profession by 2025.
 (See the November 1, 2021 press release here.)

 The goal of the Fellowship is to replenish the talent pipeline in leading organizations with experienced women and other lawyers who have the potential and the desire to advance into leadership roles.
 Law firms and legal departments that participate in the Fellowship gain access to an untapped group of experienced, diverse high performers who want to return to the profession but face unique challenges due to the gaps in their résumés.